daoswald/eight-letters/README.md

 The module will reside in the EightLetters heirarcy, and should implement the following class and object methods:

 * new       -- A constructor.
 * letters   -- Returns the optimal set of letters as a string.
 * count     -- Returns how many words from 'dict' those letters spell.

-The constructor will be called with the following attributes:
+* dict_path -- Path to a dictionary file to use.

-* dict     -- An array ref to a dictionary.
+A constructor call dould look like this:

-* debug    -- Optional; may cause output of additional debug info.
+my $puzzle = EightLetters::YourModule->new( dict_path => 'path_to_dictionary_file' );

-A constructor call ould look like this:
+or

-my $puzzle = EightLetters::YourModule->new( dict => $dict_aref, debug => 0 );
+my $puzzle = EightLetters::YourModule->new; # Default dictionary.

 ...followed by...